jdevfullstack-tutorials/single-display-arduino-project/README.md

-`void loop` is where the Arduino board executes all the commands you put there just like `digitalWrite` whether high or low.
+`void loop` is where the Arduino board executes all the commands you put there just like `digitalWrite` whether high or low. `HIGH` means there is a voltage supplied just like turning it on through an external switch and `LOW` means there is no voltage supplied, voltage that is not sufficient will still be just like no voltage at all.

 ## Project Guide
 Using the TinkerCAD,